ilya-kolchinsky/OpenCEP/README.md

 ```
 #### Optimizing evaluation performance with custom TreeBasedEvaluationMechanismParameters

-The following is an example of a pattern containing a negation operator specifying the naive negation algorithm:
+The following is an example of a pattern containing a negation operator specifying the statistic negation algorithm:

 ```
 pattern = Pattern(